Fast and Credible Likelihood-Free Cosmology with Truncated Marginal Neural Ratio Estimation: Cosmological applications

-For priors on the cosmological parameters, we use uniform distribution with $\pm 5\sigma$ from Planck 2018 \cite{Planck:2018vyg}.
-Since this is a high-multipole simulator, we impose a Gaussian prior on the optical depth, $\tau=0.0544\pm 0.0073$, corresponding to Planck low-multipole constraints.\footnote{For progress towards simulation-based inference for low-$\ell$ modes, see \cite{Prince:2021fdv}.} For priors on the nuisance parameters, we use the recommendations shipped with \hillipop: Gaussian priors for all 6 varying calibration parameters (with $\sigma=0.0025$ for $A_{\rm Planck}$ and $\sigma=0.002$ for varying $c_{X}$) and Gaussian priors (with $\sigma=0.2$) for all foreground amplitudes other than $A_{\rm kSZ}$ and $A_{\rm SZ\times CIB}$, which are both uniformly drawn from the interval $[0,10]$.\footnote{See \href{https://github.com/planck-npipe/hillipop/blob/master/examples/hillipop\_example.yaml}{https://github.com/planck-npipe/hillipop/blob/master/examples/hillipop\_example.yaml} for the full list of priors.} Our fiducial cosmology lives at the exact middle of this prior.
+{The model takes 6 cosmological parameters and 13 varying nuisance parameters. } For priors on the cosmological parameters, we use uniform distributions with $\pm 5\sigma$ from Planck 2018 \cite{Planck:2018vyg}.
+Since this is a high-multipole simulator, we impose a Gaussian prior on the optical depth, $\tau=0.0544\pm 0.0073$, corresponding to Planck low-multipole constraints.\footnote{For progress towards simulation-based inference for low-$\ell$ modes, see \cite{Prince:2021fdv}.} For priors on the nuisance parameters, we use the recommendations shipped with \hillipop: Gaussian priors for all 6 varying calibration parameters (with $\sigma=0.0025$ for $A_{\rm Planck}$ and $\sigma=0.002$ for varying $c_{X}$) and Gaussian priors (with $\sigma=0.2$) for all foreground amplitudes other than $A_{\rm kSZ}$ and $A_{\rm SZ\times CIB}$, which are both uniformly drawn from the interval $[0,10]$.\footnote{See \href{https://github.com/planck-npipe/hillipop/blob/master/examples/hillipop\_example.yaml}{https://github.com/planck-npipe/hillipop/blob/master/examples/hillipop\_example.yaml} for the full list of priors.}

+{In order to have control over our setup, we infer posteriors for a fiducial spectrum generated by our simulator rather than Planck data.
+For all parameters with Gaussian priors except $\tau$ and $A_{\rm radio}$, we displace the fiducial parameter by $-0.5\sigma$ from the mode.
+For parameters with uniform priors in the interval $[l, h]$, we set the parameter equal to $l+\frac{3(h-l)}{10}$.
+For $\tau$ and $A_{\rm radio}$ (where the difference between the prior and posterior is most dramatic in \cite{Couchot:2016vaq}), we displace the fiducial parameter from the mode of the prior by $+2\sigma$.}

 With this prior, we draw $N_{\rm sim}=3000$ simulations and infer posteriors for 6 cosmological parameters using a linear compression network from 10816 to 10 features.
 We show posteriors for the cosmological parameters in Fig.\ \ref{fig:hillipop}.
-With only $N_{\rm sim}=3000$ simulations, \TMNRE\ learns accurate 1- and 2-dimensional marginal posteriors, while \MCMC\ requires $\mathcal{O}(5\times 10^6)$ simulator calls for converged 1- and 2-$\sigma$ contours.
+With only $N_{\rm sim}=3000$ simulations, \TMNRE\ learns accurate 1- and 2-dimensional marginal posteriors, while \MCMC\ requires $\mathcal{O}(5\times 10^6)$ simulator calls for converged 1- and 2-$\sigma$ contours (cf. footnote \ref{foot:converge}).
 While the simulator cost for \MCMC\ is significantly larger due to the addition of nuisance parameters, \TMNRE\ directly learns marginal posteriors of interest and is not afflicted by the curse of dimensionality.